 Museum of the Rhodopean Karst – Chepelare

-The museum of the Rhodopean Karst in Chepelare exists from 1980.
+The museum of the Rhodopean Karst in Chepelare exists since 1980.
 This is the only museum of this kind on the Balkan Peninsula.

 The development of the caving in Bulgaria can be traced in the hall dedicated to the 80th anniversary of the caving in Bulgaria.
 The collection also includes a unique Petromaks lamp which belonged to Ivan Buresh (1885 – 1980) – a zoologist and entomologist, who first in Bulgaria started examining the cave inhabitants and found new species for the science.